 We recommend doing the below lessons in this order to build on each skill your child will develop, but don’t feel that you *need* to do them in this order.
 Do what works for you and your child.
 If they love an activity, feel free to repeat!
 Not a winner?
 Skip and try the next thing.
 Have fun!

 We have learned a lot about trees this year!
-In our Japan Unit we learned about the cherry tree and bonsai tree.
 The Fall Harvest Unit taught us about the pine cones that make the mighty pine tree.
 The Apples Unit encouraged us to visit an orchard, where we saw all the fruit that comes from the apple trees.
-When we worked on the Canada + Maple Syrup Unit, we learned about the sweet maple tree.
 And we just discussed the baobab tree in our Savanna + Safari Unit.
 But there is so much more to learn!
-There are over 60,000 different types of trees in the world (source).
-Some trees live for thousands of years.
-There are four main parts to a tree: the roots, the trunk, the branches and leaves (source).
-Let’s dig a little deeper into trees today by reading the book The Things I Love about Trees.
+There are over 60,000 different types of trees in the world. (source) Some trees live for thousands of years.
+There are four main parts to a tree: the roots, the trunk, the branches and leaves. (source) Let’s dig a little deeper into trees today by reading the book The Things I Love about Trees.

-Activity 1: You can often identify a tree by its leaves.
+Activity 2: You can often identify a tree by its leaves.
 Using this chart, can you find out what trees grow near you?
-Go on a nature walk and collect some leaf samples from your local trees.
-Add the leaves and your observations to your nature journal.
+Using the leaf samples from your local trees, identify and add the leaves and your observations to your nature journal.

 Activity 3: One of the fabulous facts about trees is that for each year of a tree’s life, it produces a new layer.
 When you examine a cut tree, you can actually see and count the layers that are called rings.
 This tree ring activity will make this concept more concrete.

-Activity 4: Let’s build a tree using one of the below links.
-Remember to also practice the /t/ sound if you are working on phonetic awareness.
+Activity 4: Let’s build a tree using paper and glue in this Letter T activity.
+Remember to also practice the first sound you hear in the word tree /tr/.

 (+) If you have train tracks at home, try this cool activity to create a tree.